 The Brachioplasty Procedure:

-The Brachioplasty is generally performed as an outpatient procedure, at the Lakewood Ranch Medical Center, located near our Sarasota office.
+The Brachioplasty is generally performed as an outpatient procedure.
 Taking between one and two hours, the surgery will be performed with IV sedation or general anesthesia.

 To begin the procedure, the surgeon will make an incision in the inner portion of the upper arm, running laterally from the armpit to the elbow.
 Depending on the patient’s individual needs, the exact pattern and incision length will vary.
 Once the incision is made, excess skin and fatty tissue will be excised.
 If electing to have liposuction, to further sculpt and contour the arms, this will be the time it is performed.
 A small cannula will be inserted, the fatty deposits broken up and suctioned out.
 Once the upper arm has been appropriately reshaped, tissues will be smoothed out and sutured in place.

 Patients should expect the recovery period from the surgery to take around a week.
 Some mild pain and soreness may be noticeable for the first few days.
 For a comfortable recovery, the surgeon will prescribe appropriate pain medications.
 Some swelling and bruising may occur on the upper arm; over the first five to seven days, this will resolve on its own.
 Generally, patients will feel well enough to return to work or school in two to three days.
 Strenuous activity should be postponed however, for four to six weeks.